patrickspencer/sql_practice_running/matrix_mult/README.md

 | 12 | 59 |
 ```

-which is the product of the matrices 1 and 2 above.
+which is the product of multiplying matrix 1 above on the right by matrix 2.